-A detailed view of the trolley steering mechanism is shown in Figure 16.
+A detailed view of the trolley steering mechanism is shown if Figure 14.
 The trolley wheel is mounted to a king-pin using the standard shoulder screw method.
-The kingpin is mounted on flexure pivots, similar to those used for the cat's eye flexures, and set into a frame attached to the underneath of the steering sub-plate which mounts on the inverted V frame.
+The king-pin is mounted on flexure pivots and set into a frame attached to the underneath of the steering sub-plate which mounts on the inverted V frame.
 The pivots allow the wheel to be tilted about an axis orthogonal to its axle, parallel to the sub-plate but offset from the point of contact of the wheel with the pipe wall.
-The steering arm attached to the king-pin is connected through an adjustable link to an eccentric bearing on the shaft of the steering motor.
-The eccentricity of the bearing is chosen such that a complete revolution of the motor produces a $\pm 2^{\circ}$ change of steering angle.
+The king-pin is connected through a linkage system to the shaft of the steering motor.
+The connection to the shaft utilises an eccentric cam set into a bearing such that a complete revolution of the motor produces a $\pm 2^{\circ}$ change of steering angle.

-Figure 16: A detailed view of the trolley steering mechanism.
+Figure 14: A detailed view of the trolley steering mechanism.